Nikolai Klyuev

 Born in the village of Koshtugi in Olonets Governorate (now Vologda Oblast) near the town of Vytegra, Kluyev rose to prominence in the early twentieth century as the leader of the so-called "peasant poets".
 Kluyev was a close friend and mentor of Sergei Yesenin.
 Arrested in 1933 for contradicting Soviet ideology, he was shot in 1937 and rehabilitated posthumously in 1957.

 Homosexuality

-Klyuev was homosexual and had love affairs in Vytegra in the immediate post-revolutionary years, and before settling in Saint Petersburg in the 1920s.
+Klyuev was homosexual and had love affairs in Vytegra in the immediate post-revolutionary years, before he settled in Saint Petersburg in the 1920s.
 Nevertheless, by the 1920s the evidence of active homosexual relationships become more evident in the account of his life, as well as his poetry.
-In 1928 he met his great love, Anatoly Kravchenko, a young artist.
+In 1928, he met his great love, Anatoly Kravchenko, a young artist.
 The two lived as companions in Leningrad until Kravchenko's marriage in 1933, which came as a blow to Klyuev.

 Homo-eroticism can be found in Klyuev's poetry from as early as the late 1910s.
 By the 1930s a more romanticized form of homosexual love is found addressed in the poems to Kravchenko.